Flavor and CP Invariant Composite Higgs Models: Conclusions

 In our framework the MFV hypothesis is incompatible with the dynamical generation of the flavor hierarchies.
 This could be realized with a composite sector that is a strongly coupled CFT (or its Randall-Sundrum hologram).
 This motivates a different construction, studied in the second part of the paper, where the composite sector is CP trivial rather than flavor trivial.
 In this case, in order to reproduce the large CKM phase, CP violation must be induced from the elementary mixings.
 We have shown that when CP violation originates from third generation quarks, the contribution to problematic CP odd observables associated to the light generations is suppressed, allowing to pass all flavor and EDMs bounds.
 While not generic, this construction could be compatible with the dynamical generation of flavor at low scales, with a collider phenomenology similar to the one of anarchic scenarios.

-We wish to thank Georgios Choudalakis, Leandro Da Rold, Roberto Franceschini and Javi Serra for useful discussions about compositeness bounds.
+We wish to thank Georgios Choudalakis, Leandro Da Rold, Roberto Franceschini, Gilad Perez Javi Serra and David Straub for useful discussions about compositeness bounds.
 We are grateful to Riccardo Rattazzi for suggesting part of this project to us and numerous discussions about composite Higgs models.